Zantac settlements: Oversight

-By the time of the FDA's 1983 provisional approval for Zantac, it had already been approved for sale in 31 counties.
+By the time of the FDA's 1983 provisional approval for Zantac, it had already been approved for sale in 31 countries.
 Marketing expenditures were measured by hundreds of millions of dollars.

 The 2019 New York Times headline "Heartburn Drugs Can Lead to Fatal Heart or Kidney Disease" was a herald for Zantac being pulled from store shelves.

 Infants and children

 A lower dose version of Zantac had been given to children.
 A liquid form for ingestion by infants also had been marketed.